Kuwaiti oil fires: Extinguishing efforts

 The burning wells needed to be extinguished as, without active efforts, Kuwait would lose billions of dollars in oil revenues.
 It was predicted by experts that the fires would burn for between two and five years before losing pressure and going out on their own.

 The companies responsible for extinguishing the fires initially were Bechtel, Red Adair Company (now sold to Global Industries of Louisiana), Boots and Coots, and Wild Well Control.
 Safety Boss was the fourth company to arrive but ended up extinguishing and capping the most wells of any other company: 180 of the 600.
 Other companies including Cudd Well/Pressure Control, Neal Adams Firefighters, and Kuwait Wild Well Killers were also contracted.

 According to Larry H. Flak, a petroleum engineer for Boots and Coots International Well Control, 90% of all the 1991 fires in Kuwait were put out with nothing but sea water, sprayed from powerful hoses at the base of the fire.
 The extinguishing water was supplied to the arid desert region by re-purposing the oil pipelines that prior to the arson attack had pumped oil from the wells to the Persian Gulf.
 The pipeline had been mildly damaged but, once repaired, its flow was reversed to pump Persian gulf seawater to the burning oil wells.
 The extinguishing rate was approximately 1 every 7–10 days at the start of efforts but then with experience gained and the removal of the mine fields that surrounded the burning wells, the rate increased to 2 or more per day.

-For stubborn oil well fires, the use of a gas turbine to blast a large volume of water at high velocity at the fire proved popular with firefighters in Kuwait and was brought to the region by Hungarians equipped with MiG-21 engines mounted originally on a T-34 tank (later replaced with T-55 tank), called "Big wind".
-It extinguished 9 fires in 43 days.
+The use of gas turbines to blast a large volume of high velocity water proved popular with firefighters for stubborn fires.
+A Hungarian team used a converted T-34 tank with two MiG-21 engines mounted to the turret to extinguish 9 fires in 43 days.
+The machine was known as Big Wind.

 In fighting a fire at a directly vertical spewing wellhead, high explosives, such as dynamite were used to create a blast wave that pushes the burning fuel and local atmospheric oxygen away from the well.
 (This is a similar principle to blowing out a candle.)
 The flame is removed and the fuel can continue to spill out without igniting.
 Generally, explosives were placed within 55 gallon drums, the explosives surrounded by fire retardant chemicals, and then the drums are wrapped with insulating material with a horizontal crane being used to bring the drum as close to the burning area as possible.

 The firefighting teams titled their occupation as "Operation Desert Hell" after Operation Desert Storm.